charlieschwabacher/gestalt/README.md

 - `@virtual` marks fields that should be part of the GraphQL schema, but should not be stored in the database.
-These require custom resolution to be defined - they could be computed from existing fields or are stored in a different datastore.
+These require custom resolution to be defined - they could be computed from existing fields or stored in a different datastore.

 - `@index` marks fields that should be indexed in the database.
 They can be used to sort connection fields, or just to make custom queries efficiently